tecnickcom/farmhash64/README.md

 All FarmHash algorithms build upon prior work by Jyrki Alakuijala, Austin Appleby, Bob Jenkins, and others.

-This project is a multi-language port of the original Fingerprint64 (`farmhashna::Hash64`) implementation from Google’s FarmHash ([github.com/google/farmhash](https://github.com/google/farmhash)), maintained by Nicola Asuni (Tecnick.com).
+This project is a multi-language rewrite of the original Fingerprint64 (`farmhashna::Hash64`) implementation from Google's FarmHash ([github.com/google/farmhash](https://github.com/google/farmhash)), by Nicola Asuni (Tecnick.com).

 - C (header-only compatible with CPP)
 - CGO (C wrapper)